rachidlamouri/scheme-engine/README.md

 An exercie in building a scheme interpeter while reading [The Little Schemer](https://mitpress.mit.edu/books/little-schemer-fourth-edition).
 The grammar is made up to satisfy the rules described in the book.
 The lexer and parser are generated with [antlr4ts](https://www.npmjs.com/package/antlr4ts).

+## Environment

+Requires Java for grammar compilation, and Node for execution.
+Developed with [Temurin JDK 17](https://adoptium.net/index.htm) and [Node 16](https://nodejs.org/).

 ## Setup

 ```bash